RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Commentary_on_Reddit_2025-07-13.md

 "The Year is 2025" as if a fiction story opening.
 Anti-reality.

-Constant emphasiz of 1938 Nazi Germany.
-Which had no social media.
-Almost all of White House and Kremlin power comes from media machines, which are mentioned in the posting - but not a peep about informaiton warfare and Kremlin "War Against Reality" since March 2013 / Operation Matthew 4:19 since November 2018.
-People are so engaged in mocking back, describing Hell, they do not want to *remove the Hell*... it's content enagement.
+Constanst social media society emphasizing of 1938 Nazi Germany.
+Which had no computerized social media.
+Almost all of White House and Kremlin power comes from media machines, which are mentioned in the posting - but not a peep about information warfare and Kremlin "War Against Reality" since March 2013 / Operation Matthew 4:19 since November 2018.
+People are so engaged in mocking back at the symbols deep in their mind, describing Hell, they do not want to *remove the Hell*... it is symbolism content enagement.
 Neil Postman was correct in [1985 book "Amusing Ourselves To Death"](https://en.wikipedia.org/wiki/Amusing_Ourselves_to_Death).

 &nbsp;